-This awesome submarine project is a large scale craft project, which is always popular with younger kids!
+This Homeschool Living features a variety of submarine activities for all ages. (opens in a new tab)submarine project is a large-scale craft project, which is always popular with younger kids!
 If you have some old cardboard and paper plates, take advantage of a rainy afternoon and build this cool submarine with a view.

 Challenge your older kids to research and construct replicas of different submarine styles with this STEM challenge.
-This is a great opportunity for students to practice their design and critical-thinking skills.
+This is a great opportunity for students to practice their design and critical thinking skills.

 Experiment with the functions of fins on a submarine by constructing one out of recycled plastic bottles.
-Note that this science project requires the use of tools and a tub of water, and will require some adult assistance and supervision.
+Note that this science project requires the use of tools and a tub of water, and will require some adult assistance and supervision